ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

      authorization context of the request.
 The value, as per {{Section 4.1 of RFC9449}}, is the base64url encoding of the SHA-256 hash of the ASCII encoding of the access token's value.
     * `signed_headers`: A key-value map of headers where
-         * key: The name of the request header.
-In HTTP this is the HTTP-Header.
-In other protocols different headers can be used.
+         * key: The name of the header field.
+In HTTP this can be generic, request or entity fields.
+This may differ in other protocols.
-         * value: base64url-encoded SHA-256 hash of the header value as present in the request.
+         * value: base64url-encoded SHA-256 hash of the header value present in the request.

 An example WPT might look like the following: